 The free and open source programs are communities and organizations that build and maintain open source software.
 You might not receive a reward for finding a bug in these systems but the recognition could really help your career.

-The Apache foundation, very famous for its contribution in providing Free software especially its web server does not officially run a bug bounty program.
+The Apache foundation, very famous for its contribution to providing Free software especially its web server does not officially run a bug bounty program.
 But all security bugs are welcome and you can get recognition for your work in their forums.

 CodeIgniter is one of the most famous PHP frameworks on the web and is used to power thousands of web applications.
 CodeIgniter accepts all bugs and fixes that you may find in its framework.
 Security issues about their website are also accepted but CodeIgniter majorly focuses on its framework.
 There is no reward here, but you do get recognition from the CodeIgniter community.